-- a.
-Persistent poverty counties (i.e. continuous poverty over a 24-month period) that will be served within the PFSA; - b.
-Out-migration communities (continuous movement of population out of the community) that will be served within the PFSA; - c.
-The rurality of the PFSA; - d.
-The speed of broadband service that is offered to all the subscribers in the PFSA; - e.
-Substantially Underserved Trust Areas (SUTA) that will be served within the PFSA.
-If the Administrator determines that a community in "trust land" (as defined in section 3765 of title 38, United States Code) has a high need for the benefits of the Community Connect Program, he may designate the community as a "substantially underserved trust area" (as defined in section 306F of the RE Act); - f.
-Community members with disabilities that will be served within the PFSA; and - g.
-Any other additional factors that may be outlined in the NOFA.
+- a Persistent poverty counties that will be served within the PFSA; - b Out-migration communities (continuous movement of population out of the community) that will be served within the PFSA; - c The rurality of the PFSA; - d The speed of broadband service that is offered to all the subscribers in the PFSA; - e Substantially Underserved Trust Areas (SUTA) that will be served within the PFSA.
+If the Administrator determines that a community in "trust land" (as defined in section 3765 of title 38, United States Code) has a high need for the benefits of the Community Connect Program, he may designate the community as a "substantially underserved trust area" (as defined in section 306F of the RE Act); - f Community members with disabilities that will be served within the PFSA; - g Any other additional factors that may be outlined in the NOFA.